 - Use H1 or H2 headings (Large and Medium headings in Jimdo) for the question and then use a paragraph of regular text for the answer.
 Section headings like this help break up your text and make it easier for search engines to crawl and understand it.

 - Optimize your images too with alt text and captions.

 - Match the heading to the target question as closely as possible, because this indicates that you’re a good candidate for an answer box.
 For example, write “How to teach your dog to sit” vs. “Dog training tricks 101”

 Where on your website should these answers go?
 The top candidates would be an FAQ page (here are tips for writing one) or a buying guide on your product pages.
 But you can answer the questions anywhere.
 Just be sure to put them in a logical place and use a heading.

-It may take some trial and error, but featured snippets are worth the effort
+It takes some trial and error, but featured snippets are worth the effort

 Aiming for an answer box can be a fun and rewarding experiment for your website.
 Even if you don’t win that coveted featured snippet, by going through these steps you’re ensuring that your website has high-quality, useful content on it.
 And that’s going to help your business, your SEO, and your customers in the long run.
 For more on the topic, check out our SEO Guide for Beginners.